DevExpress/devextreme-documentation/concepts/05 UI Components/Map/10 Specify the Provider and Type.md

 ---

 The Map UI component supports the following map types: *"hybrid"*, *"satellite"* and *"roadmap"*, which is used by default.
 To change the map type, use the [type](/api-reference/10%20UI%20Components/dxMap/1%20Configuration/type.md '/Documentation/ApiReference/UI_Components/dxMap/Configuration/#type') property.
-Note that **Bing Maps** call map types differ​ently​​, therefore Aerial and Road **Bing Maps** became *"hybrid"* and *"roadmap"*, respectively, in the Map UI component.

 ---
 ##### jQuery